markpatton/pass-uber-interleaved/pass-support/pass-deposit-services/README.md

 > Acceptable values for `PASS_DEPOSIT_REPOSITORY_CONFIGURATION` must be a form of [Spring Resource URI][1].

-The _default_ configuration is replicated below:
+A possible repository configuration is replicated below:

 ```json
 {